Photo by Ryan DeBerardinis/Shutterstock

-San Francisco is one of four California cities to make Resonance’s top 10 best U.S. cities list in 2020.
+San Francisco remains in upper echelons of Resonance’s top 10 best U.S. cities list in 2021.

 Many of the factors that make the biggest cities in the United States great places to visit—like good weather, world-class museums, and quality restaurants—also make them great cities to live in full time.
 Resonance, a consultancy group in real estate, tourism, and economic development, considered these factors as well as user-generated data from social media to create a comprehensive ranking of the best cities in the United States for both travelers and residents.

-Place: Metrics in the Place category include weather (specifically the average number of sunny days), safety (violent crime rate), as well as outdoor spaces (the number of parks and outdoor activities recommended by locals and visitors on TripAdvisor) and sights and landmarks (specifically the number of which were recommended by locals and visitors on TripAdvisor).
+Place: Metrics in the Place category include weather (specifically the average number of sunny days), safety (violent crime rate), as well as outdoor spaces and sights and landmarks (specifically the number recommended by locals and visitors on TripAdvisor).